The history of Trefriw, Crafnant House & our story

 We bought ‘her’ in 2017 after first seeing the details online.
 We then instantly fell in love with both the house and the village during a visit to Eryri | Snowdonia to see it on a cold wet day in February!

-Before we knew it we had sold our (small) home, resigned from our jobs and within days of moving in were welcoming the first guests - no prior experience, a broken oven and a house full of boxes did not deter us!
+Before we knew it we had sold our (small) home, resigned from our jobs and within days of moving in were welcoming our first guests - no prior experience, a broken oven and a house full of boxes did not deter us!

-It was like one of those TV programmes where people ‘escape to the country’ and start a new life, and you think “people don’t really do that sort of thing do they?!” - we did!
+It was like one of those TV programmes where people supposedly ‘escape to the country’ and start a new life, and you think “people don’t really do that sort of thing do they?!” - we did!

 The owners of a bed and breakfast smiling at the front door of a white and green house

-Over six years later we’ve never looked back.
+Over seven years later we’ve never looked back.
 We love what we do and it is wonderful sharing Crafnant House, the village and region with the guests we get from all over the world.

 And we are of course just the latest in a long line of custodians welcoming people to the house to enjoy their holidays in beautiful Trefriw, Eryri | Snowdonia and North Wales!

-Stuart & Jasmine
+Stuart & Jasmine x

-January 2024
+September 2024

 Crafnant House is beautiful and the pleasure that Stuart and Jasmine take in running it is unmistakable.